EC changing rules to register new party at BJP's behest ahead of polls in Punjab, claims AAP | Politics

 There was no immediate reaction either from the EC or the BJP on the AAP's accusation.

-Chadha, however, did not share the name of the party which he claimed is going to be registered by the commission, saying it will soon be known to everybody. ''We have received very solid information that the Election Commission of India is going to register a (new) political party giving it a special treatment,'' Chadha told reporters.
+Chadha, however, did not share the name of the party which he claimed is going to be registered by the commission, saying it will soon be known to everybody. ''We have received very solid information that the Election Commission of India is going to register a (new) political party giving it a special treatment,'' Chadha, who is also co-in charge of the AAP's political affairs in Punjab, told reporters.

 For this, the commission is going to bring ''two big changes'' in the registration of the political parties, he claimed.